 Learn to Engage in the Buyer-Seller Relationship

-The Professional Sales Concentration is comprised of three classroom courses plus a sales-related internship.
+The professional sales concentration is comprised of three classroom courses plus a sales-related internship.
 All students in the concentration enroll in Professional Selling, a course that pushes students to hone their communication skills while developing a deep understanding of the dynamics of the buyer-seller relationship.
 The course engages students with traditional role plays as well as cutting-edge video interviewing technology.

 Build Strong Relationships with the Customer

 The second required course in the concentration is Customer Relationship Management (CRM).
 In this course students acquire hands-on experience using the most prevalent and advanced CRM tools used in industry – all with a focus on building and strengthening relationships with customers.
 To round-out the classroom work, students choose from a list of sales-related business electives.
 When coupled with an internship in sales, Brock School of Business students complete the concentration in the classroom and through real-world experiences.
-When students have completed the concerntration, they should be equipped with the knowledge and skills to help them succeed in the business world, regardless of industry.
+When students have completed the concentration, they should be equipped with the knowledge and skills to help them succeed in the business world, regardless of industry.

 Become Sales Savvy

 Whether a job is directly sales-related or not, businesses seek job candidates who possess strong communication and relational skills in addition to a techincal skill set.
-Students in the Professional Sales Concentration in Brock School of Business learn to develop a balance between being 'tech-savvy' and 'human savvy.'
+Students in the professional sales concentration in Brock School of Business learn to develop a balance between being 'tech-savvy' and 'human savvy.'